elmtree-askmo/cloudcannon-app/content/learn/chemistry/describe-the-role-of-adhesion-in-plant-transport-systems.md

 url: /learn/chemistry/questions/describe-the-role-of-adhesion-in-plant-transport-systems
 score: -1.0
 related_article1:
-    id: 167437
+    id: 167435
-    title: How does the specific heat of water contribute to environmental temperature stabilization?
+    title: >-
+        Discuss the biological importance of water as a solvent, particularly in kidney function.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-specific-heat-of-water-contribute-to-environmental-temperature-stabilization
+    url: /learn/chemistry/questions/discuss-the-biological-importance-of-water-as-a-solvent-particularly-in-kidney-function
 related_article2:
-    id: 167438
+    id: 167439
-    title: Describe the molecular arrangement of water molecules during the freezing process and its effect on ice density.
+    title: >-
+        What is the biological significance of the lower density of ice compared to liquid water?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-molecular-arrangement-of-water-molecules-during-the-freezing-process-and-its-effect-on-ice-density
+    url: /learn/chemistry/questions/what-is-the-biological-significance-of-the-lower-density-of-ice-compared-to-liquid-water
 related_article3:
-    id: 167428
+    id: 167443
-    title: How does cohesion contribute to natural phenomena such as water transport in plants?
+    title: >-
+        Describe the mechanism of water movement in xylem and its importance for plant survival.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-cohesion-contribute-to-natural-phenomena-such-as-water-transport-in-plants
+    url: /learn/chemistry/questions/describe-the-mechanism-of-water-movement-in-xylem-and-its-importance-for-plant-survival
 related_article4:
-    id: 167426
+    id: 167432
-    title: Explain the role of hydrogen bonding in molecular interactions within water.
+    title: >-
+        How does the surface tension of water compare to that of other liquids?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-role-of-hydrogen-bonding-in-molecular-interactions-within-water
+    url: /learn/chemistry/questions/how-does-the-surface-tension-of-water-compare-to-that-of-other-liquids
 related_article5:
-    id: 167431
+    id: 167442
+    title: >-
-    title: What is surface tension and how is it explained at the molecular level?
+        What is the function of xylem in plants and how does it facilitate water transport against gravity?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-surface-tension-and-how-is-it-explained-at-the-molecular-level
+    url: /learn/chemistry/questions/what-is-the-function-of-xylem-in-plants-and-how-does-it-facilitate-water-transport-against-gravity
 ---

 &nbsp;